 - Writing the business continuity plan

-The IU READY website provides intuitive software where questions are asked, and detailed answers are given.
+The IU READY website, found on one.iu.edu, provides intuitive software where questions are asked, and detailed answers are given.
 The developing business continuity plan allows many people to work in the plan at the same time.
 Capture the specifics regarding equipment, staffing, processes, and dependencies needed for each critical service or function.

 List necessary resources and reference materials